confluentinc/confluent-kubernetes-examples/hybrid/replicator-source-ccloud-destCFK-tls/README.md

 # Replicator

-In this tutorial you will set a CFK destination cluster with replicator using Confluent Cloud as a source topic.
+In this tutorial you will set a CFK destination cluster with replicator encrypted by TLS using Confluent Cloud as a source topic.

 ## Set up Pre-requisites